|HigashiOmi, Shiga (東近江市; HigashiOmi-shi)|

 |Eigenji Temple||Hyakusaiji Temple||Notogawa|

-- Higashi-Omi Giant Kite Festival 東近江大凧まつり - Formerly the Yokaichi Giant Kite Festival, the symbol of Higashiomi (especially Yokaichi), this giant kite festival is the city's biggest event, one of Shiga's major festivals, and one of Japan's major giant kite festivals.
+- Higashi-Omi Giant Kite Festival 東近江大凧まつり - (Note: Due to a tragic kite crash in May 2015, this kite festival has been suspended since May 2016.)
+Formerly the Yokaichi Giant Kite Festival, the symbol of Higashiomi (especially Yokaichi), this giant kite festival is the city's biggest event, one of Shiga's major festivals, and one of Japan's major giant kite festivals.
 It is held annually on the last Sunday of May along the Echigawa Riverbank at Fureai Undo Park in Notogawa.
 (Note that the festival site has moved to Fureai Undo Park from 2013.)
 The giant kite is made of paper and a bamboo frame.
 A new one is made every three years (photos here), with a new design each time.
 The kite design, called hanjimon (判じもん), always has a twin pair of creatures and a large kanji character.
 Together they form a thematic catch phrase based on word play.
 After a design theme like "Life" or "Health" is decided, kite designs are solicited from the public every three years for the new giant kite.
 The winning designer receives 20,000 yen.
 On festival day, the public can sign up to pull the giant kite as well.
 With enough wind, the giant kite can stay aloft for a long time.
 From Yokaichi Station, there are shuttle buses going to the festival site.
 Map

 - Gokasho 五個荘 - Traditional and grand homes of successful Omi shonin merchants.
 Four of them are open to the public, and the Omi Merchant Museum is also of interest.
 The Omi merchants' backbone philosophy strived to benefit all three parties concerned: The seller, customer, and society at large.
 Near Ohmi Railways Gokasho Station or take a bus from JR Notogawa Station.
 Road signs and free maps make it easy to find the homes and museum.
 Map